synapsestudios/oidc-platform/README.md

 # OpenID Connect Identity Platform

 The synapse OpenID Connect platform uses [node-oidc-provider](https://github.com/panva/node-oidc-provider) to provide user authentication for our clients' applications. node-oidc-provider is an [OpenID Connect](http://openid.net/connect/) provider library.
-In order to fully understand the ins and outs of this application understanding OpenID Connect is a must.
+In order to fully understand the ins and outs of this application, understanding OpenID Connect is a must.

 ## Usage Documentation
 - [Installation](docs/installation.md)